Quantum dot: Quantum confinement in semiconductors

-Therefore, the sum of these energies can be represented as:
+Therefore, the sum of these energies can be represented by Brus equation:

 where μ is the reduced mass, a is the radius of the quantum dot, me is the free electron mass, mh is the hole mass, and εr is the size-dependent dielectric constant.

 Although the above equations were derived using simplifying assumptions, they imply that the electronic transitions of the quantum dots will depend on their size.
 These quantum confinement effects are apparent only below the critical size.
 Larger particles do not exhibit this effect.
 This effect of quantum confinement on the quantum dots has been repeatedly verified experimentally and is a key feature of many emerging electronic structures.

 The Coulomb interaction between confined carriers can also be studied by numerical means when results unconstrained by asymptotic approximations are pursued.

-Besides confinement in all three dimensions (i.e., a quantum dot), other quantum confined semiconductors include:
+Besides confinement in all three dimensions (that is, a quantum dot), other quantum confined semiconductors include: